 1poundpotatoes,peeled and cut into bite size pieces

 In a shallow dish, mix together the flour, salt, pepper, and paprika.

 Coat the beef pieces in the flour.

-In a large stockpot add the butter and olive oil over medium-high heat.
-Add the meat pieces and brown on all sides, the meat will continue cooking in the stew.
-Once the meat is brown remove it to a plate and set aside.
+In a large stockpot, add the butter and olive oil over medium-high heat.
+Add the meat pieces and brown on all sides.
+The meat will continue cooking in the stew.
+Once the meat is brown, remove it to a plate and set it aside.
 Cook in batches to not crowd the pan.

 Add in the beef broth, tomato paste, potatoes, Worcestershire sauce, bay leaf, and rosemary.